China's Xiaomi launches online lending service in India

-NEW DELHI, Dec 3 (Reuters) - Chinese smartphone maker Xiaomi Corp launched its online lending service in India on Tuesday, widening its offering of financial products in one of the world’s biggest web services markets.
+NEW DELHI (Reuters) - Chinese smartphone maker Xiaomi Corp launched its online lending service in India on Tuesday, widening its offering of financial products in one of the world’s biggest web services markets.

 Xiaomi’s Mi Credit connects smartphone users with lending firms, giving them access to quick loans of up to 100,000 rupees ($1,393.34), the company’s India head Manu Jain told reporters.